 Membership packets will be mailed out weekly once all of the contents have arrived at our office.
 Due to vendors’ shipping times, not all of the items may be in stock at our office by the beginning of registration.

 Before you sign and turn in your scorecard, check your score with your marker and settle any questions prior to signing the card.
-If necessary, seek out a tournament official for help.
+If necessary, seek out a play day official for help.
 Once you’ve signed your scorecard and turned it in, you cannot alter the scores.

 Cancellations, Withdrawals and No Shows